dream-engineering-ltd/glitterkit-ui/readme.md

 About glitterkit:

 - Current list of components is small, but growing by the week
-- React and Svelte components are currently supported
+- React and Svelte components are supported as of v1.1.0
 - Kit Store with pre-styled kits launching Summer 2025
 - Non breaking changes are a high priority
 - Your early feedback is wanted!
 Feel free to file a github issue

+## Documentation

+Documentation for each component here -> https://glitterkit-ui.com/docs

 ## Install